 100 – 440 Cambie Street

-The Act gives the AIBC the authority to take action against those who misrepresent themselves or engage in illegal practice.
-The AIBC will investigate when a possible infraction is brought to our attention.
+The PGA gives the AIBC the authority to take action against those who misrepresent themselves or engage in illegal practice.
+The AIBC will investigate when a possible contravention is brought to our attention.
 If it appears that illegal practice has occurred, the AIBC may do one or more of the following:

-- Send an inquiry letter advising of our concerns, and request specific corrective action.
+- Send an inquiry letter to the individual or business advising of our concerns, and request specific corrective action.
 This is a common first step in the case of misrepresentations.

-- Request the individual sign an undertaking and covenant agreement, which includes an acknowledgment of the breach of the Act and agrees to compliance in the future.
+- Request the individual sign an undertaking and covenant agreement, which includes an acknowledgment of the breach of the PGA and Architects Regulation and agrees to compliance moving ahead.

 - Pursue financial damages or injunctive relief through the BC Supreme Court.